rlew421/monster_shop_coupon_codes/README.md

 As a merchant
 When I visit my items page
+I see all of my items with the following info:
+ - name
+- description
+- price
+- image
+- active/inactive status
+- inventory
 I see a link or button to deactivate the item next to each item that is active And I click on the "deactivate" button or link for an item I am returned to my items page